Updated: 2021-08-21 by

-In most states, open enrollment has closed for 2020 health plans.
-After open enrollment ends, you won't be able to use Healthcare.gov to purchase a health insurance plan unless you qualify for an exception, called a "special enrollment period" (SEP).
+In most states, open enrollment has closed for 2021 health plans.
+After open enrollment ends, you purchase a health insurance plan through Healthcare.gov unless you qualify for an exception, called a "special enrollment period" (SEP).

 - moving to a new state